Table of Contents

 b.
 Construction of an upper part of the wall is to be carried out.

 c.
-It is required to keep the ground, near wall, free for traffic, etc.
+It is required to keep the ground, near the wall, free for traffic, etc.

 Steel scaffolding is practically similar to timber scaffolding except that wooden members are replaced by steel tubes and steel couplets(fittings).

-This scaffolding has greater strength, greater durability and higher fire resistivity.
+This scaffolding has greater strength, greater durability, and higher fire resistance.

 It is reliable scaffolding used for both brick walls and stone walls.

-As steel is expensive to purchase initially, but later it requires less maintenance and repair cost.
+As steel is expensive to purchase initially, but later it requires less maintenance and repair costs.